fabio914/RealityMixer/README.md

 ## Credits

-This project is based on the [Oculus MRC plugin for OBS](https://github.com/facebookincubator/obs-plugins/tree/master/oculus-mrc).
+This project uses [SwiftSocket](https://github.com/swiftsocket/SwiftSocket) to handle the TCP connection with the Oculus Quest, Apple's VideoToolbox to decode the stream, and ARKit for the "virtual green screen".
+Its video decoder is based on [zerdzhong's SwiftH264Demo](https://github.com/zerdzhong/SwfitH264Demo).

-It uses [SwiftSocket](https://github.com/swiftsocket/SwiftSocket) to handle the TCP connection with the Oculus Quest, FFMPEG with Apple's VideoToolbox to decode the stream, and ARKit for the "virtual green screen".
+Old versions of Reality Mixer also used FFMPEG, and code from the [Oculus MRC plugin for OBS](https://github.com/facebookincubator/obs-plugins/tree/master/oculus-mrc).

 The right and left controller models are modified versions of the `oculus-touch-v3` models from the [WebXR Input Profiles](https://github.com/immersive-web/webxr-input-profiles).